remiges-aniket/serversage/Application Tests/Prometheus-operator-helm/ReadMe.md

       cpu: 200m
       memory: 400Mi
   persistence:
-    enabled: false  # Enable if you want to persist dashboards/configs
+    enabled: true  # Enable or Disable if you want to persist dashboards/configs
+    storageClassName: ""           # Use your cluster's default StorageClass or specify one
+    accessModes:
+      - ReadWriteOnce
+    size: 10Gi                    # Adjust size as needed

 prometheus:
   prometheusSpec: